 What to do there: Take a stroll through the quiet and peaceful grounds and sit for a while in tranquil reflection in the shade of the lush foliage.
 Listen to the tinkling sounds from the waterfall and stream as you admire the magical views.
 Take plenty of pictures of the cool and interesting statues as you come across all manner of mythical creatures and beautiful Buddha images in a variety of postures.

-Why is it awesome: The unusual rock formations of Hin Ta and Hin Yai are among the most famous places in Koh Samui.
+Why is it awesome: The unusual rock formations of Hin Ta and Hin Yai are among the most famous places in Koh Samui and will be present on most backpacking Thailand travel guides.
 Sitting along the rocky coastline, the giggle-inducing formations are shaped rather like male and female genitalia!
 Their names translate as grandma and grandpa rocks.
 Local legends surround the curious rocks.
 The site offers great views too as well as the naughty rocks!
 It’s among the most unusual things to do in Koh Samui and is sure to raise an eyebrow.

 What to do there: Learn more about the stories that surround the rude rocks—It is said that an elderly couple from the Thai province of Nakhon Si Thammarat set out to search for a suitable wife for their son.
 Sadly, they died in a storm at sea and never completed their mission.
 Local lore says that to prevent any doubt as to their intentions, their bodies turned to stone, prominently displaying the male and female bodily parts!
 You can walk across the rocky ground for a close-up view of the stone formations.
 Don’t forget your camera!